Mniarogekko chahoua: Diet

-Mniarogekko chahoua, like all of the New Caledonian geckos, are omnivores.
-Their diet in the wild consists of various insects and fruits.
-They may also consume small lizards.
+Mniarogekko chahoua, like most of the New Caledonian geckos, are seasonally-dependent omnivores and frugivores.
+Their diet in the wild consists of various insects and fruits, generally alternating from one to the other according to several factors, including seasonal changes, tree and fruit blooming times, and fruit and insect availability.
+They may also supplement their diet with small lizards.

 Reproduction

-Mniarogekko chahoua lays two well calcified eggs that become adhered to one another shortly after laying.
+Mniarogekko chahoua lays two well-calcified eggs that become adhered to one another shortly after laying.
 This is known as "egg gluing".
 Mniarogekko chahoua is the only Rhacodactylus gecko that lays adhering eggs.
-The eggs are generally laid on top of the substrate (generally behind loose tree bark) and are guarded by the female.
+The eggs are generally laid on top of the substrate (usually under loose tree bark and leaf litter) and are guarded by the female.
 The eggs hatch 60–90 days after laying.

 Captivity

 This gecko is sometimes found in the pet trade, and typically available captive-bred.
-With good care, this species can live up to 15-20 years.
+With good care, this species can live up to 15–20 years.